RohanAlexander/telling_stories_with_data/_book/41-ijalm.md

     a.
 Continuous dependent variable.
     b.
 Binary dependent variable.
     c.
 Count dependent variable.
-9. I am interested in studying how voting intentions in the recent US presidential election vary by an individual's income.
-I set up a logistic regression model to study this relationship.
-In my study, one possible dependent variable would be (pick one)?
+9. We are interested in studying how voting intentions in the recent US presidential election vary by an individual's income.
+We set up a logistic regression model to study this relationship.
+In this study, one possible dependent variable would be (pick one)?
     a.
 Whether the respondent is a US citizen (yes/no)
     b.
 The respondent's personal income (high/low)
     c.
 Whether the respondent is going to vote for Trump (yes/no)
     d.
 Who the respondent voted for in 2016 (Trump/Clinton)
-10. I am interested in studying how voting intentions in the recent US presidential election vary by an individual's income.
-I set up a logistic regression model to study this relationship.
-In my study, one possible dependent variable would be (pick one)?
+10. We are interested in studying how voting intentions in the recent US presidential election vary by an individual's income.
+We set up a logistic regression model to study this relationship.
+In this study, one possible dependent variable would be (pick one)?
     a.
 The race of the respondent (white/not white)
     b.
 The respondent's marital status (married/not)
     c.
 Whether the respondent is registered to vote (yes/no)